ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 RS.delivery_rate: The delivery rate sample (in most cases RS.delivered / RS.interval).

-RS.is_app_limited: The P.is_app_limited from the most recent packet delivered;
+RS.is_app_limited: The P.is_app_limited from the most recently delivered packet;
 indicates whether the rate sample is application-limited.

 RS.interval: The length of the sampling interval.

 RS.delivered: The amount of data marked as delivered over the sampling interval.

-RS.prior_delivered: The P.delivered count from the most recent packet delivered.
+RS.prior_delivered: The P.delivered count from the most recently delivered packet.

-RS.prior_time: The P.delivered_time from the most recent packet delivered.
+RS.prior_time: The P.delivered_time from the most recently delivered packet.

 RS.send_elapsed: Send time interval calculated from the most recent packet delivered (see the "Send Rate" section above).

 RS.ack_elapsed: ACK time interval calculated from the most recent packet delivered (see the "ACK Rate" section above).

+RS.last_acked_packet_id: The packet identifier of the most recently delivered packet.

 #### Transmitting a data packet {#transmitting-a-data-packet}